manolaz/amoca-certificate-nft/README.md

 # AMOCA Certificate NFT

-This project is designed to create and manage NFTs for certificates using blockchain technology.
+This project is designed to create and manage NFTs for certificates using Solana blockchain technology.

 ## Setup Instructions